Engagement and Impact

 The increased focus on EI data has facilitated its use in a variety of applications additional to government-led assessments, including grant applications and assessment of professional profiles.

-Furthermore, the delivery of impactful, solution-driven research is in accordance with CSUs 2017-2022 Strategy.
+Furthermore, the delivery of impactful, solution-driven research is in accordance with Charles Sturt University's 2017-2022 Strategy.

 Information you should collect